lemonaizeris/EarthMarsDistanceCalculator/README.md

-# EarthMarsDistanceCalculator
+# Earth-Mars Distance Calculator
+*Lemonaizeris*

+*Python Version 3.0+*

+## Description
+A program to:
-A program to simulate Solar System's planets' orbits for the upcoming 10 years.
+1) Simulate Solar System's inner planets' orbits for the period of 2024-2034.

-Currently it simulates inner planets' orbits and calculates distances between Earth and Mars.

-In the future it will check when the planets are visible on the northern Earth's hemisphere.
+2) Calculate distance between Earth and Mars for the same period 2024-2034.

+As an output it creates:
+1) A folder *current_plots* with images of each simulated day of 2024-2034.
+2) A video file of the images of all simulated days for the 2024-2034.

+## Usage

+Run Command:

+	python EarthMarsDistanceCalculator.py